 1. Evolution is a part of life.
 It happens whether I like it or not.
 Sometimes I trigger it and sometimes it happens without obvious reason(s).
 Nothing will stay the same forever.

-2. There’s no such thing as good toxicity.
+2. There’s no such thing as "good" toxicity.
 Ice cream with poison is still ice cream… with poison.
-The only thing the ice cream does is make it sweeter going down but it doesn’t change your fate.
+Ice cream makes it sweeter, but it doesn’t change your fate.
 Harmful relationships, no matter how beneficial, still have negative effects.

 3. The importance of love.
 We never know what someone else is going through.
 I’ve sat with families of all walks.
 Some stories could put Stephen King and Tyler Perry out of business.
-I’ve seen people cry and pull themselves together just so that they can carry on in the rest of the world like they’re fine.
+I’ve seen people cry and pull themselves together just to carry on like they’re fine.
 There are small acts of kindness that could make a difference in a person’s day or lifetime.
 Even the most bitter want love.
 It’s human nature to desire love.

 4. Forgiving is more for me than anyone else.
 I can’t afford to have prayers hindered or burdens.
 It’s not always a 24-hour process, but being quick to forgive is a step towards happiness.

 5. The effects of forgiving aren’t always instant.
 There are battles of the heart and mind that I will have to fight in order to stay free from holding grudges.
 No one ever says it, but tables can turn easily when it comes to grudges: it can go from us holding them to them holding us.